Rubber Molds: Complete Guide to Professional Rubber Mold Making

 Rubber mold tears quickly

-Solution: Use more flexible rubber (lower Shore A) or make the mold thicker
+Solution: Use more flexible rubber (lower Shore A) or make the mold thicker, or use reinforcing fabrics

 Object sticks to rubber

-Solution: Use more loose sleeping agent or choose a different rubber type
+Solution: Use more release agent or choose a different rubber type

 Air bubbles in rubber mold

-Solution: Use vacuum chamber or pour in a thin stream from a height
+Solution: Use a vacuum chamber or pour in a thin stream from a height

 Details are lost

-Solution: Use lower viscosity rubber or brush technique
+Solution: Use lower viscosity rubber or brush-on technique

 Pro Tips for Rubber Mold Experts

-• Temperature Control: Operate at stable temperature (20-25°C) for best results
+• Temperature Control: Work at a stable temperature (20-25°C) for best results

 • Rubber Compatibility: Always test compatibility with your casting material

-• Reinforcement: Use mesh or cloth for extra strength on large rubber molds
+• Reinforcement: Use mesh or fabric for extra strength in large rubber molds

-• Lifespan: Keep track of how many castings you've made for maintenance planning
+• Lifespan: Keep track of how many castings you have made for maintenance planning

-• Repair: Small cracks can often be repaired with liquid rubber
+• Repair: Small tears can often be repaired with liquid rubber

 Need Help with Rubber Molds?